rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

   within LoadRunner load generators.
   About 50% more is the estimate.

+## Begin with a sample

+You have two options to make use of these utilities and sample script.

 ### Obtain Sample Script with Utilities

 0. Go to <a target="_blank" href="https://github.com/wilsonmar/LoadRunner">